KittyHeaven/blue_bird/README.md

 ```

 Config options:
-* `:docs_path`: Specify the path where the documentation will be generated.
+* `docs_path`: Specify the path where the documentation will be generated.
 If you want to serve the documentation directly from the `phoenix` you can specify `priv/static/docs`.
-* `:theme`: HTML theme is generated using the [Aglio renderer](https://github.com/danielgtaylor/aglio).
+* `theme`: HTML theme is generated using the [Aglio renderer](https://github.com/danielgtaylor/aglio).

 ## Common problems